FlashVideo: Flowing Fidelity to Detail for Efficient High-Resolution Video Generation: Experiments

 To comprehensively evaluate the effectiveness of our tailored Stage \Romannum{2}, we compare it against several state-of-the-art video enhancement methods, including VEnhancer~\citep{venhancer}, Upscale-a-Video~\citep{upscaleavideo}, and RealBasicVSR~\citep{RealBasicVSR}.
 Our evaluation comprises both quantitative and qualitative analyses based on the first-stage outputs.
 Specifically, we construct a curated test set of 100 text prompts with detailed descriptions and generate the corresponding low-resolution 6-second 49-frame videos using Stage \Romannum{1}, incorporating diverse visual elements such as characters, animals, fabrics, and landscapes.
 We refer to this test set as Texture100.
 The following ablation study is also conducted on this test set.

-The frame and video quality metrics are reported in Table~\ref{table:two_stage}, where FlashVideo consistently surpasses competing methods by a substantial margin while maintaining superior efficiency.
+As shown in Table~\ref{table:com_other}, we summarize the key attributes for designing Stage II: maintaining high fidelity for a reliable preview, correcting artifacts from Stage I, and ensuring detail consistency across both adjacent frames (avoid flickering) and long-range frames.
+Notably, only \ours satisfies all these requirements.
+The frame and video quality metrics are also reported in Table~\ref{table:com_other}, where FlashVideo consistently surpasses competing methods by a substantial margin while maintaining superior efficiency.
 Notably, although the GAN-based RealBasicVSR achieves competitive scores on some metrics, its outputs frequently exhibit excessive smoothing, indicating a misalignment between these metrics and human perceptual preferences.
 Consequently, we recommend interpreting quantitative evaluations as supplementary references while prioritizing qualitative assessments.
 On the other hand, the diffusion-based VEnhancer demonstrates stronger generative capabilities.
 However, its outputs often undergo significant deviations from the input, contradicting our core design principle of enhancing visual quality while preserving fidelity.
 Furthermore, VEnhancer employs separate spatial-temporal modules and time slicing instead of 3D full attention, leading to reduced content consistency across extended video sequences—an issue we will explore in subsequent discussions.
 Additionally, its high NFE results in increased computational overhead, making high-resolution generation time-intensive.
-In contrast, our model achieves nearly a sevenfold speedup over VEnhancer while producing sharper high-frequency details, as evidenced in Table~\ref{table:two_stage}.
+In contrast, our model achieves nearly a sevenfold speedup over VEnhancer while producing sharper high-frequency details, as evidenced in Table~\ref{table:com_other}.